-After all exclusions, a total of 5,441 subjects (81.9% of the original sample) were included in our analyses.
-See Table 1 for a breakdown of sample sizes and exclusions for each condition.
-For the final sample, the average age of subjects was 35.4 years (SD = 11.1), 58.9% were female, 55.3% reported an education level of bachelor's degree or above, and all reported English as their first language.
-Subjects were paid \$1.00 for participating

-(a rate of roughly \$10/hour).
-All subjects completed written informed consent, and all procedures were approved by the Michigan State University's Institutional Review Board.
+Sample Sizes and Exclusions for Awareness and for Number of Recalls by Condition for Intentional and Incidental Encoding With a Delayed Free Recall (DFR) or Continual Distractor Free Recall (CDFR) Task breakdown of sample sizes and exclusions for each condition.
+For the final sample, the average age of participants was 35.4 years (SD = 11.1), 58.9% were female, 55.3% reported an education level of bachelor's degree or above, and all reported English as their first language.
+Participants were paid \$1.00 for taking part in the study (a rate of roughly \$10.00/hr).
+All participants completed written informed consent, and all procedures were approved by Michigan State University's Institutional Review Board.